raidionics/Raidionics/README.md

 ![CI](https://github.com/dbouget/Raidionics/workflows/Build%20Ubuntu/badge.svg?branch=master&event=push)
 ![CI](https://github.com/dbouget/Raidionics/workflows/Build%20macOS/badge.svg?branch=master&event=push)

-Software to automatically segment brain tumors from pre-operative MRI scans, compute their characteristics (e.g., volume, location), and generate a standardized report.
+Software to automatically segment brain tumors from pre- and post-operative MRI scans, compute their characteristics (e.g., volume, location), and generate a standardized report.
-The software was introduced in the article "Brain tumor preoperative surgery imaging: models and software solutions for segmentation and standardized reporting", which has been published in [Frontiers in Neurology](https://www.frontiersin.org/articles/10.3389/fneur.2022.932219/full).
+The software was first introduced in the article "Brain tumor preoperative surgery imaging: models and software solutions for segmentation and standardized reporting", which has been published in [Frontiers in Neurology](https://www.frontiersin.org/articles/10.3389/fneur.2022.932219/full).

 <p align="center">
 <img src="assets/images/Preview_SingleUse.gif" width="85%">
 </p>

-The current version (i.e., v1.1) provides a more user-friendly graphical user interface.
+The current version (i.e., v1.2) provides a more user-friendly graphical user interface.
 Version 1.0 corresponds to the software as it was when the article was submitted.

 * Please visit the [wiki](https://github.com/dbouget/Raidionics/wiki) to know more about usage, use-cases, and access tutorials.
 * For any issue, please report them [here](https://github.com/dbouget/Raidionics/issues).